 Partner, Head of Public Sector, Head of EU Competition

-- Leading individuals - Yorkshire and the Humber > Corporate and commercial > EU and competition
+- Hall of Fame - Yorkshire and the Humber > Corporate and commercial > EU and competition

 - Local government - Yorkshire and the Humber > Public sector